ash0080/gun.doc.cn/Basic-Todo-App-Tutorial.md

 Let's create a simple todo application with GUN.

->This page contains live code editors with live preview.
-You can change the code if you like and see the effect straight away.
+>This page contains code editors with live preview.
+You can change the code and see the result straight away.

 First let's create the html: